Mahim1997/wQFM-2020/README.md

 ## Running the application.
 <!-- OL -->
-####  For generating embedded weighted quartets, use the "quartet-controller.sh" as discussed above.
+####  For generating embedded weighted quartets, use the script "quartet-controller.sh".

 <!-- Code Blocks -->
 ```bash